JeremyOT/Toto/README.md

 Methods
 -------

-Methods are referenced by name in each request. `a.b.c` maps to `a/b/c.py`.
-To add new methods, add modules and packages to the `toto` package (see the account package for reference) and ensure that each callable module defines `invoke(handler, parameters)` where `handler` is the `TotoHandler` (subclass of `tornado.web.RequestHandler`) handling the current request.
+Methods are referenced by name in each request. `a.b.c` maps to `methods.a.b.c`.
+To add new methods, add modules and packages to the `methods` (or specified) package (see the account package for reference) and ensure that each callable module defines `invoke(handler, parameters)` where `handler` is the `TotoHandler` (subclass of `tornado.web.RequestHandler`) handling the current request.